ibm-telemetry/telemetry-js/README.md

 Telemetry collection runs exclusively in CI environments.
-Collection will never happen on local development environments or on projects that aren't configured to run automated scripts on a CI environment (GitHub actions, Travis CI, etc.).
+Collection will never happen on local development environments or on projects that aren't configured to run automated scripts on a CI environment (GitHub actions, Travis CI, etc.)

 During a build or any other CI operation that installs package dependencies (`npm install`, `yarn install`, ...), IBM telemetry will run as a background process and perform data collection.